richard-porteous/richard-porteous.github.io/_posts/2022-05-21-Defold-HeroRPG-session1.md

 ## Hero RPG a Role Playing Game

 ### What we will do this Lesson:
-o	Design and Layout how the game scene will look. o	Create or download some art work. o	Build the first scene.
++	Design and Layout how the game scene will look.
++	Create or download some art work.
++	Build the first scene.

 ### Let's design the Game